awesomeeng/awesome-log/docs/LogFormatters.md

 	- **oneline**: This will ensure that the logentry.text value includes the logentry.args values in a single line of text.
 This is similar to the Default formatter's oneline formatter option.

+	- **allowCircularReferenceErrors** - If during the process of converting a log message to a json string the JSON.stringify method encounters a circular reference it will just keep delving into the circular object until it exceeds the call stack maximum and throw an error, potentially leaving awesome log in a bad way.
+So you can set this to `true` and whenever awesomelog encounters this behavior it will strip the args object out of the log entry since that is where these circular references are likely to occur.
+This option is enabled by default as of v4.7.0, but we wanted to give the option to disable it by setting this to `false`.
+It is `true` by default.

  - **CSV**: The CSV formatter outputs the log information in a CSV format friendly to spreadsheets.
 The CSV format is `timestamp(unix epoch),level,pid,system name,message,arg0,arg1,...arg9999`.

  	```